Single Day-ahead Coupling (SDAC)

 Future Development

-PCR EUPHEMIA is largely compliant with CACM requirements and the final target is to complete SDAC and ensure full CACM compliance.
-Further, PCR EUPHEMIA as an “existing solution” has been proposed in the context of Single Intraday Coupling for the execution of intraday auctions for the pricing of cross-border capacity (IDAs).
-Notwithstanding the important achievements of the PCR EUPHEMIA, cycles of Research and Development (R&D) are being executed in order to support further extensions of the market coupling, new market designs and higher quality of performance, such as:
+PCR EUPHEMIA aims at full compliance with CACM.
+Furthermore, PCR EUPHEMIA is used in the context of Single Intraday Coupling for the execution of intraday auctions for the pricing of cross-border capacity (IDAs).
+Notwithstanding the important achievements of the PCR EUPHEMIA, cycles of Research and Development (R&D) are being executed in order to support further extensions of the market coupling, new market designs and a higher quality of performance, such as:

 • Geographical extensions and market growth